• Skip to Content

 2

 This list is not exhaustive.
-Please consult with the Statistics faculty as other courses may also satisfy this requirement, such as certain undergraduate courses in Mathematics or other fields, undergraduate or graduate Data Science courses, or tutorials supervised by Statistics faculty.
+Please consult with the Statistics faculty as other courses may also satisfy this requirement, such as certain undergraduate courses in Mathematics, Computer Science or other fields, undergraduate or graduate Data Science courses, or tutorials supervised by Statistics faculty.

 Requirements for a Secondary Field in Statistics